apple-oss-distributions/xnu/doc/allocators.md

    allocations that need to scale with the configuration of the machine and cannot be decided at compile time), and will be zeroed.

-2. If the memory you are allocating is temporary and will not escape the scope of the syscall it's used for, use `kheap_alloc` and `kheap_free` with the `KHEAP_TEMP` heap.
-Note that temporary paths should use `zalloc(ZV_NAMEI)`.
+2. If the memory you are allocating will not hold pointers, and even more so when the content of that piece of memory can be directly influenced by user-space, then use `kheap_alloc` and `kheap_free` with the `KHEAP_DATA_BUFFERS` heap.

-3. If the memory you are allocating will not hold pointers, and even more so when the content of that piece of memory can be directly influenced by user-space, then use `kheap_alloc` and `kheap_free` with the `KHEAP_DATA_BUFFERS` heap.
+3. In general we prefer zalloc or kalloc interfaces, and would like to abandon any legacy MALLOC/FREE interfaces over time.

-4. In general we prefer zalloc or kalloc interfaces, and would like to abandon any legacy MALLOC/FREE interfaces over time.
+4. If you are allocating memory that is seldomly or never modified, use `zalloc_ro()`, keeping in mind that the zone being used must be in the read-only submap.

 For all `kalloc` or `kheap_alloc` variants, these advices apply:

 - If your allocation size is of fixed size, of a sub-page size, and done with the `Z_WAITOK` semantics (allocation can block), consider adding `Z_NOFAIL`,
-- If you `bzero` the memory on allocation, prefer passing `Z_ZERO` which can be optimized away more often than not.
+- If you `bzero` the memory on allocation, instead pass `Z_ZERO` which can be optimized away more often than not.

 ### Considerations for zones